Skip to Main Content

 Students, faculty, and staff can check out this machine (Library-use only) to create 1 inch buttons.

-As of December 7, 2023, you must purchase your own button making supplies from https://www.americanbuttonmachines.com/.
+IMPORTANT!
+You must purchase your own supplies from https://www.americanbuttonmachines.com/.

-Please do not purchase materials from other button makers since they may not work with our machine.
+Please do not purchase materials from other button makers since they will not work with our machine.

 The Button maker has two parts - the paper cutter and actual button making machine.